ILIAS-eLearning/ILIAS/docs/configuration/install.md

 ## Other Platforms or Configurations

 Please note that other platforms and configurations should be possible, but it might be harder to find someone who can help when things go south.
-You shall not use a different configuration unless you are an experienced system administrator.
+You should not use a different configuration unless you are an experienced system administrator.